spacetracker-collab/Assessment/README.md

 # assessment
+This demonsrates the building of a simple questionnaire with multiple sections and a forward button and uses admin forms for creation.
+No line of code was written.

+After cloning the folder
 1) Install Django and  Django Forms Builder on https://github.com/stephenmcd/django-forms-builder
 2) Type python manage.py runserver
 3) Go to http://localhost:8000/admin/login/?next=/admin/